Killer Nerd: Reception

 A TV Guide review said, "The story is so empty that it doesn't really end; it just runs out of people to kill".
 Bill Gibron, writing for DVD Verdict, said that the film "is a certifiable classic, a perfectly executed premise of such outrageous originality that it's amazing no one had thought of doing it before".
 Ian Jane, of DVD Talk, said that this film and its sequel are "typical bad horror-comedy hybrids" which are "quite dull", but went on to say that "while the movies are pretty much bottom of the barrel entertainment, they do have their own special kind of retarded charm".
 A review of Bride of Killer Nerd in VideoHound's Cult Flicks & Trash Pics said that, along with Killer Nerd, the film "deserves your neglect".

 Home media

 The movie was released on VHS in the early 90's and was very popular in video rental stores.

 The film was released on DVD in 2004, in a double feature with its sequel on one disc.
 The special features are two commentaries, an interview, four trailers, promo videos, and a music video.

 A Blu-Ray recently got released.

+In popular culture

+In 2010, musician James Ferraro released a song based on the film, titled "Killer Nerd", which appeared on his album Night Dolls with Hairspray.